|Market||B2B & B2C|

 Ignore Email Fatigue Rules: If you have set up Email Fatigue Rules on your account, you have the option to override those rules for this particular campaign.
 If you believe these emails are pertinent to your expiring customer base (they are), it could be beneficial to override fatigue rules here to guarantee that these messages will be delivered.
 If you’re unfamiliar with Email Fatigue Rules, you can find an explanation here.

 The program will include any email messages that you intend to use for your Customer Renewal campaign.
 This particular campaign includes a series of five emails, aligned for different timelines leading up to the contract expiration:

 The Source List Segment “90 Days Until Contract End Date” should be seen within the Lists & Segments section here.
 In addition to this, you will want to add the “Within 90 Days of Contract End Date” Segment.
 We will be utilizing this Segment in the Program Flow as an Early Exit Condition.

-This particular Program Flow is set up to send emails out, 90 days, 60 days, 30 days, 7 day, and 1 day prior to the Contract End Date.
+The Program Flow is set up to send emails out, 90 days, 60 days, 30 days, 7 days, and 1 day prior to the Contract End Date.